 Reinsurance credit risk is managed through placement with approved reinsurers, which are generally international reputed companies with acceptable credit ratings.
-Reinsurance agreements are placed by the Group with an "A" or above rated company on S&P or equivalent rating agency.
+Reinsurance agreements are placed by the Group with an "A" or above rated companies provided by rating agencies.

 To minimise its exposure to significant losses from reinsurance company insolvencies, the Group regularly evaluates the financial condition of its reinsurance companies and monitors concentrations of credit risk arising from similar geographic regions, activities or economic characteristics of the reinsurance companies.